xpack/web-doxygen/website/docs/api/files/src-clangparser-h.md

 <tr class="doxyMemberIndexDescription">
 <td class="doxyMemberIndexDescriptionLeft"></td>
 <td class="doxyMemberIndexDescriptionRight">
-<p>Clang parser object for a single translation unit, which consists of a source file and the directly or indirectly included headers. <a href="/web-doxygen/docs/api/classes/clangtuparser/#details">More...</a></p>
+Clang parser object for a single translation unit, which consists of a source file and the directly or indirectly included headers. <a href="/web-doxygen/docs/api/classes/clangtuparser/#details">More...</a>
 </td>
 </tr>
 <tr class="doxyMemberIndexSeparator">